d9w/graphgpworkshop/content/_index.md

 draft: false
 ---

 While the classical way to represent programs in Genetic Programming (GP) is using an expression tree, different GP variants with graph-based representations have been proposed.
 Graph-based representations have led to novel applications of GP in circuit design, cryptography, image analysis, and more.
-This workshop aims to encourage this form of GP by considering graph-based methods from a unified perspective and to bring together researchers in this subfield of GP research.
+This workshop aims to encourage this form of GP by considering graph-based methods from a unified perspective and to bringing together researchers in this subfield of GP research.

 The Graph-based GP Workshop will be held at [GECCO 2023](https://gecco-2023.sigevo.org/Workshops) in Lisbon in July 15-19, 2023.